yeungsammy2002/JS001-Demo_Blockchain/README.md

 On ***WebSocket***, you have setup some `on()` event listeners in order to communicate with your peers.
 There are basically ***3 type of events*** you need to know:
 - `connection` - Listening on any peer try to connect this instance
 - `open` - Open the channel between peer and this instance.
 In other words, it create a "handshake" between peer and this instance.
+- `message` - Listening on any peer send message (whole chain) to this instance.
 So that this instance can accept any `send()` request.
-- `message` - Listening on any peer send message (whole chain) to this instance

 ### Jest - `package.json` setting
 `--watchAll` option is similar to `nodemon`.
 It sets up a server that listens to changes and reruns the entire suite whenever it detects a new file with change has been saved.